codeonlyjs/website/content/guide/components.md

 A template can use fat arrow (`=>`) callbacks for dynamic content.

-The callback is passed a reference to the owning component instance and by convention the argument is usually named `c` (for "Component"):
+The callback is passed a reference to the owning component instance and by convention the argument is usually named `c` (for "component"):

 This example sets a `<div>`'s inner text using the component's `greeting`
 property: